vegaprotocol/documentation/docs/concepts/trading-on-vega/trading-modes.md

 Auctions **do not end** if the resulting state would immediately cause another auction to begin.
 Instead, the current auction gets extended.

 ### Auction uncrossing
 When an auction has been exited, the orders are uncrossed.
 During an auction uncrossing, orders that were collected during the auction generate trades.
 Those trades are processed in price-time priority.

-First, the protocol determines the range where the highest total quantity of trades can occur, or the volume maximising price range.
+First, the protocol determines the range where the highest total quantity of trades can occur, in other words, the volume-maximising price range.
 Then, the trades at the mid-price within that range are filled.
-For example, if the volume maximising range is 98-102, the protocol prices all trades in the uncrossing at 100, i.e. `(minimum price of range + maximum price of range)/2`.
+For example, if the volume-maximising price range is 98-102, the protocol prices all trades in the uncrossing at 100, i.e. `(minimum price of range + maximum price of range)/2`.